MariaKonstantinov/Node_Farm/README.md

 **:four_leaf_clover: Project Concept**

 The concept of this project - to build a simple API to display a product list.
-Users can click on the product and open a card with a product overview.
+Users can click on the product and open a card with a product description.

 **:four_leaf_clover: Project Technologies and Features**